fakebitpolytechnic/cheapmidi/midicode-rasp-pi/readme.txt

 ...off it goes (might take 5 min or so to unpack etc).

 To run it:
-fluidsynth --audio-driver=alsa --gain=1 -m alsa_seq -i -s /usr/share/sounds/sf2/FluidR3_GM.sf2 \ 1>/tmp/fs.out 2>/tmp/fs.out &
+fluidsynth --audio-driver=alsa --gain=3 -m alsa_seq -i -s /usr/share/sounds/sf2/FluidR3_GM.sf2 \ 1>/tmp/fs.out 2>/tmp/fs.out &
-(lengthy command that you can up-arrow once you've got it right) ...wait a few sec then
+(lengthy command that you can up-arrow once you've got it right; gain is adjustable 1=quiet, 5=loud) ...wait a few sec then

 aconnect -iol